mishushakov/dialogflow-gateway-docs/hosted/faq.md

 No, only the count of messages you sent us is stored for our billing purposes

-**What happens if the service shuts down?**

-Every affected customer will get a free self-hosted variant

 **What happens when you change the API or Terms?**

 You will be notified via the E-Mail, that you used to sign up

-**What if Dialogflow V2 is deprecated?**

-You will get a free upgrade

 **Will my integrations stop working after i exceed free quota?**